Business College of Business

 Clifton Builders Management Minor

-This minor is available to all University of Nebraska–Lincoln students who have been accepted into the Clifton Builders Program.
+This minor is available to all University of Nebraska–Lincoln students who have been accepted into the Clifton Builders Program, unless the student is a management major.
 Management majors cannot complete this minor.
+Management majors accepted into the Clifton Builders Program should declare the Clifton Builders option of the management major.

 Entrepreneurship Minor